SuperDotNet/superdotnet.run/content/philosophy/Culture.md

 #### JavaScript's Drag

 Of course, we do not live in this reality.
-Currently we must split our client development time in JavaScript and HTML5 -- but specifically JavaScript as it is the language that is ultimately interfacing with the HTML5 DOM.
+Currently, we must split our client development time in JavaScript and HTML5 -- but specifically JavaScript as it is the language that is ultimately interfacing with the HTML5 DOM.
 JavaScript is *completely incompatible* with .NET, so *any* work that is accomplished there cannot be leveraged in the .NET space.
 This means each and every developer is spending **twice** the amount of time:

 - Writing code
 - Testing code